Keyaira Sutton, WalletHub Analyst

 @keykey

-Ways to get a $1,000 credit limit with bad credit:
+Ways to Get a $1,000 Credit Limit with Bad Credit

-As you build good credit, you may be eligible for a credit limit increase without an additional deposit.
-In some cases, you’ll be allowed to graduate to an unsecured card with better terms. - Get an unsecured credit card: An unsecured credit card for bad credit could give you a $1,000 credit limit, but it depends on just how damaged your credit is.
-Your income, debts, and overall ability to make credit card payments are also crucial factors that determine your credit limit.
+An unsecured credit card for bad credit could give you a $1,000 credit limit, but it depends on just how damaged your credit is.
+Your income, debts, and overall ability to make credit card payments are also crucial factors that help determine your credit limit and overall eligibility.

-Just keep in mind that most unsecured cards for bad credit, such as the Surge® Platinum Mastercard®, start with a $300+ credit limit.
-Plus, it’s not all yours to spend right away, as you’ll owe an annual fee of $75 - $125.
+Just keep in mind that most unsecured cards for bad credit, such as the Aspire® Cash Back Rewards Mastercard, start with a $350+ credit limit.
+Plus, it’s not always all yours to spend right away.
 Many unsecured credit cards for bad credit come with high annual, one-time, and monthly fees.

-So, it’s rarely worth all the money you spend just to keep the account open. - Get a store card: Some store credit cards, such as the Fingerhut Credit Card, will start out with a low credit limit.
+Some store credit cards, such as the Fingerhut Credit Card, will start out with a low credit limit.
 However, you could increase your credit limit after you make a few on-time, above-minimum payments.

-Missed payments on the account can have a negative effect on both the primary cardholder and the authorized user’s credit scores.
+Another way to get a $1,000 credit card limit with bad credit is to become an authorized user.
+When you sign on as an authorized user on someone else’s credit card, you’ll share the account’s credit limit while you rebuild your credit history.
+Missed payments on the account can have a negative effect on both the primary cardholder’s and authorized user’s credit scores.
 But as an authorized user, you have the right to dispute negative information in order to get it removed from your credit report.

 If you’re not in need of emergency money, and your focus is more on building your credit, you should get a secured credit card.
 Your limit on a secured card is as high as your initial deposit in most cases.
 Alternatively, you can also look at ways to increase your credit limit after you get approved for a card.
 After several months of responsible credit card use, you can request a higher credit limit yourself, or you might even be offered an automatic increase by the issuer.

-Compare CardsRene Brock, Member
+Rene Brock, Member

 @rene_brock